Roar (TV network): History

 The "TBD" name came in a sort of roundabout way for Sinclair: early in the network's conception, Scott Shapiro, Sinclair's vice president of corporate development, referred to it by the abbreviation for "to be determined".
-Realizing that Sinclair's 2014 acquisition of Allbritton Communications included ownership of the TBD.com domain name (which was used for Allbritton's former Washington, D.C.-area news site and also briefly for its associated regional cable news channel NewsChannel 8), the network was officially bestowed the TBD name and TBD.com domain as, according to Sinclair's press release announcing its launch, "TBD's entertainment promise is always 'To Be Determined'."
-TBD commenced broadcasting as a "soft roll-out" on February 13, 2017, on the subchannels of two Sinclair stations: Fox affiliate WLUK-TV in Green Bay, Wisconsin and CBS affiliate WTVH in Syracuse, New York (the latter of which is operated by Sinclair through a local marketing agreement with WTVH owner Granite Broadcasting).
+Realizing that Sinclair's 2014 acquisition of Allbritton Communications included ownership of the TBD.com domain name (which was used for Allbritton's former Washington, D.C.-area news site and also briefly for its associated regional cable news channel NewsChannel 8), the network described the TBD name and TBD.com domain as, according to Sinclair's press release announcing its launch, "TBD's entertainment promise is always 'To Be Determined'."
+TBD began broadcasting as a soft launch on February 13, 2017, on the subchannels of two Sinclair stations: Fox affiliate WLUK-TV in Green Bay, Wisconsin and CBS affiliate WTVH in Syracuse, New York (the latter of which is operated by Sinclair through a local marketing agreement with WTVH owner Granite Broadcasting).

 On October 16, 2018, Sinclair signed an agreement with Jukin Media to assume operational responsibilities for TBD, effective immediately.
-The agreement will also result in content supplied by Jukin being expanded on TBD's programming lineup.
-Jukin Media would later go on to be acquired by Trusted Media Brands in 2021, a parent company of Reader's Digest.
+The agreement also resulted in content supplied by Jukin being expanded on TBD's programming lineup.
+Jukin Media would later be acquired by Trusted Media Brands in 2021, a parent company of Reader's Digest.

-Redesigned TBD logo, used from August 25, 2019, to April 28, 2025.
+Final TBD logo, used from August 25, 2019, to April 28, 2025.

-By the start of 2024, the channel gradually shifted its programming towards comedy-based reality programming, picking up programs such as Whose Line Is It Anyway?, Punk'd, and Key & Peele, augmenting a schedule which already had some comedic programming carried before the shift such as truTV Presents: World's Dumbest... and FailFactory from Jukin's FailArmy.
+By the start of 2024, the channel gradually shifted its programming towards comedy-based reality programming, acquiring programs such as Whose Line Is It Anyway?, Punk'd, and Key & Peele, augmenting a schedule which already had some comedic programming carried before the shift such as World's Dumbest... and FailFactory from Jukin's FailArmy.
 In the fall of 2024, TBD added repeats of Saturday Night Live to their schedule (carrying hour-long versions which were originally designed for the cable market), becoming the first broadcast subchannel network to carry the series as a regular offering, with the remainder of Jukin's content eventually being reduced to commercial breaks.

-On March 3, 2025, Sinclair announced the network would rebrand from TBD to ROAR (as in the term 'roaring laughter') effective April 28, embracing its direction to comedic-focused shows.
+On March 3, 2025, Sinclair announced the network would rebrand from TBD to Roar (as in the term "roaring laughter") effective April 28, embracing its direction to comedic-focused shows.